 Today visitors can learn all about what life was like at the camp and take a self-guided driving tour by downloading a guide from the Amache Museum’s website or picking up a map at the museum in town.
 Or visitors can also arrange private a tour through the Amache Preservation Society.
 The main entrance provides three interpretive signs, explaining the history of the site.
 Visitors can find other educational markers along the designated gravel roads, explaining what the site used to be.

 Camp Amache is located on CO-Rd 23 5/10, two miles west of Granada, CO, 225 miles southeast of Denver.
+It’s located on the eastern plains in the southeast corner of the state.

 Address: County Rd.
 23 5/10, Granada, CO 81041